nabil-rady/Astra-Tech-Task/README.md

 ## How to run the project

 Clone the repo, then install the dependencies using `composer install`, make sure you have PHP >= 8.2 installed.
-Then, execute `php artisan migrate --seed`.
-This is will do the migration as well as seed the database with some dummy data for testing purposes.
+Then, execute `composer run setup`.
+This is will setup the .env file, do the migration and seed the database with some dummy data for testing purposes.
 This also creates an admin user with email `example@example.com` and password `12345678`.

 After that you can serve the application usign `php artisan serve`.